AERO-Project-EU/maestro-serverless-controller/README.md

 - *quarkus.rest-client.maestro-rest-api.url* is the url in which the MAESTRO backend is running
 - *quarkus.oidc.credentials.secret* the client secret of the backend client in keycloak (the service currently runs with no keyclok auth)

+Knative-Controller requires communication with MAESTRO.
+You can either run MAESTRO locally, or use a remote version.
+In either case, you should fill in the MAESTRO backend url under the project parameters as mentioned above.

 ### Running the application in dev mode